 'onset of laughter in unfamiliar setting' is the subsidiary indication.

 'onset of' says to take the initial letters.

 'l' inserted within 'strange' is 'strangle'.

-(Other definitions for strangle that I've seen before include "Kill by throttling", "Asphyxiate, throttle", "Suppress; choke", "Suppress (an impulse)", "Choke to death", "Throttle", "Tanglers who suffocate", "Tanglers - asphyxiate them" and "Kill by squeezing the throat".)
+(Other definitions for strangle that I've seen before include "kill", "Asphyxiate, throttle", "Kill by throttling", "gag", "Tanglers who suffocate", "Throttle", "Tanglers - asphyxiate them", "Finish off", "Smother" and "suppress".)